filippomassarelli/mini-seedrs/README.md

 If your request is successful you will receive a ```201``` ```Created``` status code back as an HTTP response.

-The new investment is saved in the database and returned in the response.
-Thus you may expect:
+The new investment is saved in the database and returned in the response:
 ```
 {
  "status":"SUCCESS 201",